Javnor/Rigidity-Via-Geometry-Embedding-Structural-Intelligence-within-3D-Printed-Vaulted-Structures/README.md

 - (S): Span of the vault
 ![1st phase Vaults](docs/1st_phase_Vaults.png)
 ## Phase 2 : Fusion of vaults

+the merging of vaulted geometries of same or different parametric configurations, by pushing their sides against each other, to create a single unified geometry.

 Class one: Interconnected spaces with inequal heights

 - (L): wall Length